rarible/protocol/docs/ethereum/metadata/ethereum-metadata.md

     }
 ```

 The `tokenURI` or `uri` function returns an HTTP or IPFS URL.
-When requesting the URL, should be returned JSON with metadata for the token.
+When requesting the URL, JSON with metadata for the token should be returned.

 ## Metadata Structure